LeeAnnEditor/o365hq/FAQ/How to add an Open License to your profile on Microsoft Volume Licensing Service Center (VLSC).md

 3. Once on this page -- enter a valid **Authorization** and **License Number** and click **Submit** (see screenshot \#2 below)\
     ![](https://o365hq.com/images/155.jpg)
-4. A request will be sent to the administrator of the Agreement (i.e.
-    Licensing ID) who should approve/reject as appropriate.
+4. A request will be sent to the administrator of the Agreement (i.e., Licensing ID) who should approve/reject as appropriate.

 If you see a warning saying **"Authorization / License combination